Mission

 Service to Veterans

-Writing cards and greeting senior war veterans after their one-of-kind trip to Washington, D.C.
+Writing cards and greeting war veterans after their one-of-kind trip to Washington, D.C.

 Our Committees